We're here to help with all of your technology needs!

 You can also access your personal network storage from your own computer by following this documentation.

 Q: How do I access my recycle bin on the network?

 A: Deleted files and documents saved to the Desktop of lab computers are permanently removed.
 If you delete something, it's gone.

 Q: How long are my files kept on the network?

 A: Files remain in students' storage areas as long as they are enrolled at the College.

 Q: Why do I occasionally get disconnected from the College network?

-A: Call the Help Desk at x5544 to troubleshoot your network connection.
-Off-campus, call 847-735-5544 and ask to be connected to the Help Desk.
+A: Call the Service Desk at x5544 to troubleshoot your network connection.
+Off-campus, call 847-735-5544 and ask to be connected to the Service Desk.